wpendl99/.github/profile/javascript/typeConstruct.md

 ### Break and continue

-All of the looping constructs allow for either a `break` or `continue` statement to abort or advance the loop.
+All of the looping constructs demonstrated above allow for either a `break` or `continue` statement to abort or advance the loop.

 ```js
 let i = 0;